umontreal-simul/latnetbuilder/README.md

 C++ compiler to be used to build Lattice Builder, before running the `waf configure` command.

-The above  ̀waf configure` commands configures `waf` for a minimal build, without documentation nor code examples.
+The above `waf configure` commands configures `waf` for a minimal build, without documentation nor code examples.
 These can be built by appending the following options to `waf configure`: